ssenmosip/mosip-temp-documentation/Auth-SpringBoot-User-Guide.md

+# Auth Adapter usage Guidelines

-# Guidelines to use the Auth Adapter
+This document explains how to use the Auth Adapter in a Spring Boot application in the follwing four sections.

 * [Libraries Injection](#Libraries-Injection)
 * [Request mapping method returns ResponseEntity](#Request-mapping-method-returns-ResponseEntity)